fabdellah/master_project/README.md

 - Make sure to set the working directory to ".../Master Project"

-- Open the file run.py.
-Keep the parameters as they are and run the code by steps:
+- Keep the parameters as they are and run the code by steps:

+      - Step 0: - Open and run the files load_data.py, class_gas_storage.py, class_alternate.py,
+                  functions_model_calibration.py, functions_gas_storage.py and functions_predictions.py

+                - Open the file run.py and run it by steps as explained below

       - Step 1: Load the data

       - Step 2: Predict the Russian gas price